exchange321/card-game-feathers/README.md

 An experiment of creating a utility app for a card game I play with my housemates using Feathers.js.

 ## Current Status
-* Sign up function online
+* Added login function
-* Adding Login function
+* Initializing Lobby Page

 ## Finished
 - [x] ~~Initialization~~